chetnashah/webconcepts/ReactNotes.md

 `useEffect` function, can optionally return a cleanup function.

-useEffec will not accept `async` functions.
+useEffect will not accept `async` functions.
 The alternative is to declare and use async function inside a regular useEffect function.

 ```js
 import React, { useState, useEffect } from "react";